-The deadline for abstract submissions is 16th April (via the conference website).
+The final deadline for abstract submissions is 30th April (via the conference website).
 Read on for further details!

 Coastal and marine environments face multiple challenges and pressures and are increasingly important sites of governance activity.
 Policy initiatives such as maritime spatial planning (MSP) and marine protected area (MPA) networks seek to find an appropriate and acceptable balance between biodiversity protection, renewable energy generation, sustainable fisheries, tourism and other uses.
 Vulnerable coastal communities require forward-looking strategic policy-making and responsible government action to ensure adequate protection of lives and livelihoods from storm floods and coast erosion.
 The governance of Ireland’s coast and marine space to date makes evident the need for coordinated, integrated approaches with clear lines of responsibility.
 MSP and MPAs entail the production of new spaces of responsibility, which must be anchored within processes of accountability, legitimacy and transparency to ensure responsible governance.
 Coastal protection similarly must be addressed from integrated, spatial perspectives, with a transparent and just division of responsibility between central government, regional and local scales.